Best Practices for Billing Managers

 • Paper to Electronic EOB

-If you’ve implemented the Avea Way and the team has developed good habits of using notes, queues, statuses, and issues - A/R reporting will illustrate exactly where collections are delayed in the reimbursement process and the blockers causing collections obstacles.
-Based on the data you enter with your notes, the A/R Report can be can grouped by claim status, claim issues, or claim queue to pinpoint reimbursement problems and processing trends.
+• If you’ve implemented the RCM Best Practices and the team has developed good habits of using notes, queues, statuses, and issues - A/R reporting will illustrate exactly where collections are delayed in the reimbursement process and the blockers causing collections obstacles.
+Based on the data you enter with your notes, the A/R Report can be grouped by claim status, claim issues, or claim queue to pinpoint reimbursement problems and processing trends.

 For example, if you run an A/R report based on issue tag, you can figure out which issues are slowing down reimbursements such as COB issues, authorization problems, or medical necessity disputes.
 Additionally, you can use this report to pivot your team to tackle problems such as inconsistent pricing or delayed processing based on priority or provider request.

-Also, you can adjust the report to show your accounts receivable data based on the payer, facility, or practice.
-Utilizing this report and customizing your tags and statuses effectively can help you pivot your team to specific reimbursement projects such as end-of-the-month payment posting or payer-specific documentation requests.
+By entering detailed notes, you can group the A/R report by claim status, claim issues, or claim queue to identify reimbursement problems and processing trends.
+Additionally, you can customize the report to display your accounts receivable data based on payer, facility, or practice.
+Effectively utilizing this report, along with customizing your tags and statuses, can guide your team towards specific reimbursement projects, such as end-of-the-month payment posting or payer-specific documentation requests.

-Track your team's collections efficiency by tracking the reimbursement percentages throughout the year.
-The A/R Waterfall report breaks down the collection percentage totals per payer, per treatment, and per practice to give you a month-by-month comparison.
-This is a handy way to ensure that your team is performing consistently across the year and hasn't run into any major reimbursement hold-ups.
-This report is also a great tool to use against payers that are not paying consistent rates for the same services!
+• Monitor your team's collections efficiency by tracking reimbursement percentages throughout the year.
+The A/R Waterfall report provides a detailed breakdown of collection percentage totals by payer, treatment, and practice, allowing for month-by-month comparisons.
+This tool is valuable for ensuring that your team is performing consistently over the year and for identifying any significant reimbursement delays.
+Additionally, this report can be an effective resource when addressing payers that are not providing consistent rates for the same services.

 Was this article helpful?